ndehchef/hello-world/README.md

 # hello-world
 The sample hello world project
-This is not me trying to learn git after so many hears, and ant and make
+This is not me trying to learn git after so many years, and ant and make